 You may not have the resources of a multinational tech company.
 We get that.
 We don’t either.
 But with a little bit of time, dedication, and the use of a new employee checklist, you can give new hires a relaxed start and a memorable experience of their first few days in your world.

 Something to keep in mind during a new hire survey and the process of onboarding is that nine times out of ten, new employees are not yet fully committed to their jobs.
 In fact, according to the Society for Human Resource Management, on average, a company loses one out of six new hires during the first three months of employment.

 So what does this mean for businesses like yours?

-This means that the new hire onboarding experience your company provides is not something to be taken lightly.
-Implementing a memorable and helpful onboarding process that fully integrates and makes use of your new employee orientation checklists puts you less at risk from high turnover rates and avoids less productive teams.
+It means that the new hire onboarding experience your company provides is not something to be taken lightly.
+Implementing a memorable and helpful onboarding process that fully integrates and makes use of your new employee orientation checklists puts you less at risk from high turnover rates and avoids less-productive teams.

 By making use of a new employee orientation checklist, you can help ensure that employees settle into their roles and responsibilities with ease.
 This is where a business can either make or break their first impression.
 A new employee checklist shows you care about the experience for new hires.
 It communicates that you want them to report back to work the very next day.
 And it helps ensure that they do.

 The onboarding process is a completely systematic and comprehensive approach to integrating new hires within your company and its culture.
 To ensure your new hires become thrilled by your business and are engaged in their roles long after, check out our top five tips for effective new employee orientation checklists.

 Tip #1 – Make it fun.
 Show you care.